 This document outlines the method and criteria used for adding new content to the library.

-This document is primarily for onboarding new contributors, but it may also be of interest to users and patrons of the library.
+This document is primarily for onboarding new contributors, but it may also be of interest to patrons of the library.

 Table of Contents

-Its collections are entirely digital and are a combination of self-hosted files (on GitHub and Google Drive) and links to resources accessible on the broader internet.
-Each entry in the library is ideally hosted in multiple locations (e.g. at Archive.org and on Google Drive) for redundancy and accessibility.
+The OBU collections are entirely digital and are a combination of self-hosted files (on GitHub and Google Drive) and links to resources accessible on the broader internet.
+Each file in the library is ideally hosted in multiple locations (e.g. at Archive.org and on Google Drive) for redundancy and accessibility.

 The collection does not strive to host a copy or link to every work ever published about Buddhism.
 That would as undesirable as it is impossible.
 The collection instead strives to offer a high-quality, representative selection in keeping with the University’s mission to provide a free, undergraduate-style curriculum in Buddhist Studies with a focus on Early Buddhism to the English-speaking world.

 The usual procedure for ingesting new content is as follows:

-- Free content is found online and added to this folder on Google Drive.
+- Free content is found online and added to the ingestion queue on Google Drive.

-- That content is then sorted by subject.
+- That content is then sorted by subject area.

-- A reviewer then reviews pieces in their subject area.
+- A reviewer then evaluates the pieces in their subject area.

-- Accepted pieces are moved to the appropriate folders in the public Google Drive library based on what subject they teach and rejected items are archived privately.
+- Accepted pieces are moved to the appropriate folders in the public Google Drive library based on what subject they teach and rejected items are archived.